-POLS 298 Political Internship (5)
+POLS 298 Political Internship (1-5)

+Variable credit (1-5).
 Students will participate in internships with either a political party, interest group, or an elected official and will meet periodically with the instructor to discuss assigned readings and a research paper based on the internship experience.